namhyung/uftrace/doc/uftrace-replay.md

 :   Trace kernel functions as well as user functions.
 Implies \--kernel-skip-out.

 \--kernel-full
 :   Show all kernel functions called outside of user functions.
 This option is inverse of \--kernel-skip-out option.
+Implies \--kernel option.

 \--kernel-skip-out
 :   Do not show kernel functions out of user functions.
 This option is deprecated and set to true by default.